trampgeek/moodle-qtype_coderunner/README.md

 or 2.7 on most other flavours of Linux) *regardless of whether or not you intend to support Python3 as a programming language for submissions*.

-### Configuration
+### Sandbox Configuration

 The last step in installation involves configuring the sandboxes appropriately for your particular environment.

-  1. If you haven't installed the LiuSandbox, you can run programs in any of the supported languages via *runguard* in the *RunguardSandbox*, or can also run Python3 and Ideone programs  remotely on the Ideone system (ideone.com) using the *IdeoneSandbox*.
-     * The RunguardSandbox.
+You can set which sandboxes you wish to use, and other sandbox parameters, via the Moodle administrator settings for the CodeRunner plugin, accessed via *Site administration > Plugins > Plugins overview*.

+By default, only the *RunguardSandbox* is  enabled.
+If you have installed the LiuSandbox as described above, you will need to enable it and configure the username and password via the administrator settings.
+You can also enable the use of the [Ideone compute server](http://ideone.com) and configure the username and password for it, via the administrator settings.
+Some notes on the different sandbox options follow.

+ 1. The RunguardSandbox.
+This can be used to run all the supported languages locally on the Moodle server itself.
 Assuming the install script successfully created the user *coderunner* and set the *runguard* program to run as root, the RunguardSandbox is reasonably safe, in that it controls memory usage and execution time and limits file access to